-- On steep slopes use Bonded Fiber Matrix (BFM) or Mechanically Bonded Fiber Matrix (MBFM) products.
-Apply BFM/MBFM products at a minimum rate of 3,000 pounds per acre with approximately 10 percent tackifier.
-Achieve a minimum of 95 percent soil coverage during application.
+- On steep slopes, use Bonded Fiber Matrix (BFM) or Mechanically Bonded Fiber Matrix (MBFM) products.
+Apply BFM/MBFM products at a minimum rate of 3,000 pounds per acre with approximately 10% tackifier.
+Achieve a minimum of 95% soil coverage during application.
 Numerous products are available commercially.
-Most products require 24-36 hours to cure before rainfall and cannot be installed on wet or saturated soils.
+Most products require 24-36 hours to cure before rainfall, and cannot be installed on wet or saturated soils.
 Generally, products come in 40-50 pound bags and include all necessary ingredients except for seed and fertilizer. - Install products per manufacturer's instructions. - BFMs and MBFMs provide good alternatives to blankets in most areas requiring vegetation establishment.
-Advantages over blankets include: - BFM and MBFMs do not require surface preparation. - Helicopters can assist in installing BFM and MBFMs in remote areas. - On slopes steeper than 2.5H:1V, blanket installers may require ropes and harnesses for safety. - Installing BFM and MBFMs can save at least \$1,000 per acre compared to blankets.
+Advantages over blankets include the following: - BFM and MBFMs do not require surface preparation. - Helicopters can assist in installing BFM and MBFMs in remote areas. - On slopes steeper than 2.5H:1V, blanket installers may require ropes and harnesses for safety. - Installing BFM and MBFMs can save at least \$1,000 per acre compared to blankets.

-Reseed any seeded areas that fail to establish at least 75 percent cover (100 percent cover for areas that receive sheet or concentrated flows).
-If reseeding is ineffective, use an alternate method such as sodding, mulching, nets, or blankets.
+Reseed any seeded areas that fail to establish at least 75% cover (100% cover for areas that receive sheet or concentrated flows) of all seeded areas after 3 months of active growth following germination during the growing season.
+If reseeding is ineffective, use an alternate method, such as sodding, mulching, or nets/blankets.
+If winter weather prevents adequate grass growth, this time limit may be relaxed at the discretion of the local authority when sensitive areas would otherwise be protected.

 - Reseed and protect by mulch any areas that experience erosion after achieving adequate cover.
-Reseed and protect by mulch any eroded area. - Supply seeded areas with adequate moisture, but do not water to the extent that it causes runoff
+If the erosion problem is drainage related, the problem shall be fixed and the eroded area reseeded and protected by mulch. - Supply seeded areas with adequate moisture, but do not water to the extent that it causes runoff.